mikecinnamon/MLearning/[ML-10]  Example - Direct marketing of term deposits.md

 Out[6]: LogisticRegression(max_iter=2000)
 ```

-The default predictions and the corresponding confusion matrix are obtained as in the previous example.
-We use now the Pandas function `crosstab()`.
+The default predictions and the corresponding confusion matrix are obtained as in example ML-06.
+We use here (for a change) the Pandas function `crosstab()`.

 ```
 In [7]: y_pred = clf.predict(X)